IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/ansible/execution_environments/README.md

 The image is built locally and then published to Quay.io for use in automation controllers like AAP or AWX.

+For more information on how to build Execuation Environment, please see https://docs.ansible.com/ansible/latest/getting_started_ee/index.html

 ## Prerequisites

 Before running these commands, ensure you have: